Sunny-Sun568/stock-portfolio-tool/README.md

 2. Run: streamlit run app.py

 ## Files in this project
-- app.py: The main code
+- `app.py`: The main Streamlit interactive tool
+- `analysis.ipynb`: Jupyter Notebook with all the data analysis code and charts
-- RBLX_ATVI.csv: The stock price data
+- `RBLX_ATVI.csv`: The stock price dataset for both companies
-- requirements.txt: The list of tools the code needs
+- `requirements.txt`: The list of Python libraries needed to run the code